 Keeping a show in the streaming catalog costs money.
 Streaming services pay for licensing and residuals to cast and crew.
 Netflix’s 2018 deal to keep the ’90s sitcom “Friends” cost it $100 million, and it didn’t even have exclusive rights to the show.
 Others could make their own deals for the same content.

 Sometimes original shows have such low viewership that they aren’t cost-effective to keep streaming.
-HBO Max dropped 20 original shows, mostly family and children’s programming, in 2022, including “Sesame Street” and “The Not-Too-Late Show with Elmo.”
+Max dropped 20 original shows, mostly family and children’s programming, in 2022, including “Sesame Street” and “The Not-Too-Late Show with Elmo.”
 It wanted to devote content spending to its mostly male adult audience, and it hoped to declutter its service before merging with Discovery Plus in 2023.

 Occasionally, a show isn’t available at all or gets removed as part of a georestriction.
 It might cost more to air in a specific country, or the streaming service may have chosen not to invest in that market due to low viewership.
 Sometimes the content isn’t culturally appropriate or relevant to an area of the world, so the content is restricted there.